alexanderwiederin/bitcoinkernel-proposals/README.md

-# specs
+# bitcoinkernel-proposals

-Collection of specifications for discussion pre-implementation.
+Proposals for bitcoinkernel enhancements: specifications, frameworks and implementation designs.